 A combination of low and high molecular weight hyaluronic acid is common in a lot of skincare products since they can complement each other’s benefit to make our skin more hydrated, plump, and dewy.

-Most over the counter hyaluronic acid molecules in cosmetic products are 3000nm in diameter, meanwhile, the intracellular space in our skin cell is only around 15- 50nm which means that most large topical hyaluronic acid can’t pass the cutaneous barrier so it only works on the epidermis layer and not the dermis.
-That’s why there is some limitation in their anti-ageing benefits in comparison to the injectable form of hyaluronic acid since it only works on the superficial layer of our skin.
+Most over the counter hyaluronic acid molecules in cosmetic products are 3000nm in diameter.
+Meanwhile, the intracellular space in our skin cell is only around 15- 50nm which means that most large topical hyaluronic acid can’t pass the cutaneous barrier, so it only works on the epidermis layer and not the dermis.
+That’s why there is some limitation in their anti-ageing benefits compared to the injectable form of hyaluronic acid since it only works on the superficial layer of our skin.

 Hyaluronic acid vs Sodium Hyaluronate vs Sodium acetylated hyaluronate

 Have you ever wondered: what are the differences between hyaluronic acid and sodium hyaluronate?
 We know that they often are used interchangeably.
 Sodium hyaluronate is the salt form of hyaluronic acid.
-The salt form of ingredients is more stable and less likely to oxidize.
-Sodium hyaluronate has a smaller molecular size, it has a higher chance of penetrating deeper into the skin layer and hydrates it.
-On top of that, sodium hyaluronate that come in solution form is usually pricier than hyaluronic acid.
+The salt form of ingredients is more stable and less likely to oxidise.
+Sodium hyaluronate has a smaller molecular size; it has a higher chance of penetrating deeper into the skin layer and hydrates it.
+On top of that, sodium hyaluronate in solution form is usually pricier than Hyaluronic Acid.

-Lastly, sodium acetylated hyaluronate is also called the super hyaluronic acid which is a derivative from the sodium hyaluronate form.
+Lastly, sodium acetylated hyaluronate is also called the super hyaluronic acid, a derivative from the sodium hyaluronate form.
 It is non-sticky, more cosmetically elegant, and has powerful moisturising properties.
-In terms of its water retaining benefits, it can retain more moisture than the same concentration of hyaluronic acid and penetrate deeper, so the benefits are longer-lasting.
+In terms of its water-retaining benefits, it can retain more moisture than the same concentration of hyaluronic acid and penetrate deeper, so the benefits are longer-lasting.

 The hyaluronic acid drawbacks

 Hyaluronic acid as a standalone ingredient is not likely to cause any adverse reaction.
-However, a very low molecular weight hyaluronic acid is able to penetrate the skin and become a ‘carrier’ for other possibly irritating ingredients for your skin.
-So, if you are someone with a compromised skin barrier and your product contains any specific extracts that your skin is not keen on being mixed together with hyaluronic acid, you may experience some irritation.
-Hyaluronic acid works like the water that moisturises a dry sponge which makes everything else that touches the sponge to be absorbed deeper, including some of the irritating ingredients.
+However, a very low molecular weight hyaluronic acid can penetrate the skin and become a ‘carrier’ for other possibly irritating ingredients for your skin.
+So, if you are someone with a compromised skin barrier and your product contains any specific extracts that your skin is not keen on being mixed with hyaluronic acid, you may experience some irritation.
+Hyaluronic acid works like the water that moisturises a dry sponge, making everything else that touches the sponge to be absorbed deeper, including some irritating ingredients.

 Hyaluronic acid on skincare and injectables, how is it different?

-As we have mentioned before, most Hyaluronic Acid molecules in over the counter topical products are large and mostly work on the epidermis layer of our skin since it can’t pass through our skin’s epidermal barrier layer.
+As we have mentioned before, most Hyaluronic Acid molecules in over the counter topical products are large and mostly work on the epidermis layer of our skin since they can’t pass through our skin’s epidermal barrier layer.
 This is where an injectable form of hyaluronic acid can fill in that gap.
-Different from topical hyaluronic acid, their injectable form works more semi-permanently on the dermis layer of our skin through the delivery system of needles.
-This will result in a more significant and visible plumping of skin that can last for several months after the injection.
-The injectable and topical hyaluronic acid-based skincare can work synergistically to keep your skin looking plump, dewy, and hydrated for a longer period of time.
+Unlike topical hyaluronic acid, their injectable form works more semi-permanently on the dermis layer of our skin through the delivery system of needles.
+This will result in a more significant and visible plumping of skin that can last several months after the injection.
+The injectable and topical hyaluronic acid-based skincare can work synergistically to keep your skin looking plump, dewy, and hydrated for a prolonged period.